aregsyan/deel-test/README.md

 ## Work has been
 1. Structured app with DDD
-2. Implemented endpoints
+2. Implemented endpoints besides `/balances/deposit/:userId`.
-3. The /balances/deposit/:userId requirements are unclear:
+3. The `/balances/deposit/:userId` requirements are unclear:
    1. Where should we store the deposit?
    2. Will client use deposit for each contractor or not?
    3. Can we do changes in Models?